 Hydrolysis of reactive dye:

-water.
+Under alkaline condition reactive dyes react with the terminal hydroxyl group of cellulose.
+But if the solution of the dye is kept for long time its concentration drops.
+Then the dye react with the hydroxyl group of water.
 This reaction of dye with water is known as hydrolysis of reactive dye.
 After hydrolysis dye cannot react with fibre.
 So hydrolysis increases the loss of dyes.

 1. Hydrolysis of halogen containing reactive dye,